leonardodesouzaf/leonardodesouzaf/README.md

 ###

 <p align="left">I'm 22 years old software engineer, also I'm in the last semester of my bachelor's degree in aerospace engineering at Universidade Federal de Santa Maria.
-If you want to know more about me, contact me on LinkedIn!</p>
+If you want to know more about me, contact me on <a href='https://www.linkedin.com/in/leonardosouzaf/'>LinkedIn</a>!</p>

 ###